Frustration-free free fermions and beyond: Introduction

-In this work, we study frustration-free fermionic systems.
-First, we focus on frustration-free free fermionic systems, where Hamiltonians are expressed as quadratic forms of fermionic creation and annihilation operators.
-We derive a necessary and sufficient condition for free fermionic systems to be frustration-free.
-We find a deep connection to tight-binding models with flat bands~\cite{Sutherland,Mielke,PhysRevB.78.125104,PhysRevB.95.115309,PhysRevB.104.085144,BAB,BAB2,TasakiBook}.
-Leveraging this condition and band theory, we prove that for gapless systems with translation symmetry, the excitation energy disperses as $O(|\bm{k}-\bm{k}_0|^2)$ around some $\bm{k}_0$.
+We also investigate the topological properties of frustration-free free fermionic models.
+We establish that the valence bands in these systems always admit an (over)complete set of compactly supported Wannier-type functions, provided that the valence band energy is strictly negative.
+The classification of topological phases with such Wannier-type functions~\cite{PhysRevB.95.115309} implies that stable topological phases, including Chern insulators and $\mathbb{Z}_2$ topological insulators, cannot be realized in frustration-free free fermionic models.
+In contrast, we demonstrate via a concrete model that fragile topology~\cite{PhysRevLett.121.126402} can be realized.

 We then extend our results to more general fermionic systems, including cases with interactions and without translation symmetry, by generalizing the Gosset-Huang inequality~\cite{GossetHuang} to fermionic cases.
 With this extension, we show that even in interacting and/or non-translationally invariant fermionic systems, the finite-size gap of gapless excitations scales as $O((\log L)^2/L^2)$, provided the ground state correlation function exhibits a power-law decay.

+The main results of this work are presented in conjunction with a companion letter~\cite{ono2025frustrationfreefreefermions}.
+While the companion letter includes separate discussions on a frustration-free model on the honeycomb lattice and the effects of interactions in that model, the present paper establishes the comprehensive general framework.
+Here, we provide rigorous mathematical derivations, extend the analysis to $\text{U}(1)$ symmetry-breaking systems, detail the topological properties, and prove the finite-size gap scaling in interacting systems.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:U1}, we derive a necessary and sufficient condition for frustration-freeness in free fermionic systems.
 We also show that this condition implies that the low-energy excitation is quadratic or softer for frustration-free free fermionic systems with translation symmetry.
 In Sec.~\ref{sec:examples}, we present several illustrative examples.
 In Sec.~\ref{sec:BdG}, we discuss the case of $\text{U}(1)$-symmetry breaking.
+In Sec.~\ref{sec:topologicalphases}, we examine the possible stable topology realizable within frustration-free free-fermion models.
 In Sec.~\ref{sec:GH}, we discuss the Gosset--Huang inequality for general fermionic systems.